How to invest 200k in Real Estate!

 With a single-family home, you may not be able to take advantage of changes in the market as easily as you would be able to with a real estate syndication.

-Bearing all of this in mind, invest your $200k in multifamily real estate syndications or at least take a hybrid approach.
+Bearing all of this in mind, when it comes to how to invest your $200k in real estate syndications or at least take a hybrid approach.